UliPrantz/HPI-FSR-Pi-Terminal/README.md

 8. Leave `raspi-config`.

 9. Give the `pi` permission to use 3D acceleration - normally this is already done in the script but doing it again does no harm. (**NOTE:** potential security hazard.
-If you don't want to do this, launch `flutter-pi` using `sudo` instead.)
+If you don't want to do this, launch `flutter-pi` using `sudo` instead - the flutter-pi script above usally already enabled this!)
     ```bash
     sudo usermod -a -G render pi
     ```